 5 Reasons Why Client Reporting is Crucial for a Managed Service Provider

 Client reporting is a crucial part of being a managed service provider.
-You may think that these daily health check reports that you send out to clients are trivial, especially when nothing significant is going on.
+You may feel that these daily health check reports that you send out to clients are insignificant, especially when nothing significant is going on.
 However, these regular reports serve a higher purpose than just sending out something with a bunch of graphs and numbers.

 What is Client Reporting?